-Aside from our SmileShops, all of our business and manufacturing operations, in addition to some of our customer service operations, are conducted in and around Nashville, Tennessee, with one manufacturing location expected to open elsewhere in the U.S. in late 2019.
+Aside from our SmileShops, all of our business and manufacturing operations, in addition to some of our customer service operations, are conducted in and around Nashville, Tennessee, with one manufacturing location expected to open near Austin, Texas in late 2019.
 All of our treatment planning operations, as well the remainder of our customer service operations, are conducted in Costa Rica.
 We take precautions to safeguard our facilities, including insurance, health and safety protocols, and off-site storage of computer data.
 However, a natural disaster, such as a fire, flood, or earthquake, could cause substantial delays in our operations, damage or destroy our manufacturing equipment or inventory, and cause us to incur additional expenses.
 The insurance we maintain against fires, floods, earthquakes, and other natural disasters may not be adequate to cover our losses in any particular case.
 Any material disruption could materially damage member and business partner relationships and subject us to significant reputational, financial, legal, and operational consequences.

-We will operate many of our SmileShops under a single master license agreement with CVS, which, if not renewed after its initial term of five years, will require us to close or relocate a substantial number of our SmileShops.
+We will operate many of our SmileShops under master license agreements with CVS and Walgreens, each of which, if not renewed after its initial term of five years, will require us to close or relocate a substantial number of our SmileShops.

-We have entered into a five-year non-exclusive agreement with CVS Pharmacy, Inc., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores across the country.
-Pursuant to this agreement, we intend to open SmileShops in approximately 300 CVS stores by the end of 2019, followed by up to an additional 1,200 SmileShop locations in CVS stores in 2020 and 2021.
-The CVS agreement has an initial term of five years.
-If we are unable to renew this agreement at the end of its term, or if it is otherwise terminated for any reason, we will be required to close or relocate a substantial number of our SmileShops, which could subject us to construction, relocation, and other costs, disruption of our operations, and other risks.
-In addition, if we terminate the CVS agreement with respect to any particular SmileShop for convenience, for a certain period of time we will be prohibited from opening SmileShops within CVS competitors in proximity to the terminated SmileShop, which could interfere with our ability to open alternative SmileShops in certain geographic areas.
+We have entered into a five-year non-exclusive agreement with CVS Pharmacy, Inc., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores across the country, and a five-year non-exclusive agreement with Walgreens, Inc., pursuant to which we have the ability to open any number of SmileShops within Walgreens stores across the country.
+Each agreement has an initial term of five years.
+If we are unable to renew either agreement at the end of its term, or if either is otherwise terminated for any reason, we will be required to close or relocate a substantial number of our SmileShops, which could subject us to construction, relocation, and other costs, disruption of our operations, and other risks.
+In addition, if we terminate either agreement with respect to any particular SmileShop for convenience, for a certain period of time we will be prohibited from opening SmileShops within CVS or Walgreens competitors, as the case may be, in proximity to the terminated SmileShop, which could interfere with our ability to open alternative SmileShops in certain geographic areas.
 If any of these risks were to materialize, our business, results of operations, and financial condition could be materially harmed.